matheusl2016/Matheusl2016/README.md

 ### 📜 Certificates

-Below are some of the certifications I've earned throughout my journey in Data Analytics and Technology:
+Below are some of the certifications I've earned throughout my journey in Data Analysis and Technology:

 | Certificate | Issuer | Skills | Link |
 |---------|--------|--------|------|